 Known fact: the Dutch are not the biggest fans of Valentine’s day.
 (Okay, no shame).
-Numbers don’t lie: 1 out of 5 Dutchies celebrates it.
-And 90% of them all consider it is a commercial thing, an obligation rather than a celebration.
+Numbers don’t lie: one out of five Dutchies celebrates it.
+And 90 percent of them all consider it is a commercial thing, an obligation rather than a celebration.

 How can you surprise your Dutch Valentine?

-You can still go for chocolates or wine (you’d still be a great Valentine), but your gift should stay around 15 euros, the average the Dutch spend on Valentine’s day.
-But you might be a part of the lucky 2% who get presents worth more, who knows?
+You can still go for chocolates or wine (you’d still be a great Valentine), but your gift should stay around 15 euros, the average that the Dutch spend on Valentine’s day.
+But you might be a part of the lucky two percent who get presents worth more, who knows?